LoneWandererProductions/MemoryPrototype/README.md

   - Support bidirectional memory migration.
   - Expose migration cost/heuristics to caller or policies.

+  - [ ] **Lane Improvements**
+  - Change the way the Lanes allocate the Memory
+  - FastLane already looks for gaps and uses them
+  - SlowLane should just append at the end and compact if needed.

 - [ ] **Memory Usage Tracking (SQL Server-inspired)**
   Collect per-user, per-program statistics:
   - Track access frequency, allocation lifetime, and promotion history.